thanthese/election/README.md

 - Repeat often.

-At the end of the day we should have a real-time (ish) map of precinct results as they come in
+At the end of the day we should have a real-time (ish) map of precinct results as they come in.

 [geo]: http://geoserver.org/display/GEOS/Welcome